These notes are no substitute for getting good taildragger instruction from an experienced instructor.

 Visibility over the nose is a definite issue.
 Once I'm on short finals I sit up high in my seat and place the spinner visually about one aircraft length short of the threshold.
 Alternatively I can keep the nose on the horizon and look along the left of the engine cowling, but I find that more difficult.

 As I enter the flare the TAS has typically reduced to around 45 kts (in the last few seconds) and I increase the power momentarily to reduce the descent rate, flare, and immediately ease the control stick forward to roll onto the mains.
-As the aircraft touches down, the airspeed is decreasing rapidly.
-The timing for checking the control stick forward occurs just when it feels like the tailwheel is going to touch down first.
+The sensation of getting the correct flare attitude, is one of gently dragging the tailwheel onto the ground just before the mains touch.
+As the wheels touch, move the control stick gently forward to lift the tailwheel slightly off the ground.
+In this attitude you will just be able to see the airstrip over the engine cowling.

 A small amount of power is left on right up until the main wheels touch down.